Choosing a Modern Living Room Design

 Acrylic shelving and stainless steel cabinetry can give a futuristic, almost sterile modern design look, whereas natural, unvarnished pines and oaks transform the room into a relaxing haven.
 The notion of the ‘indoor garden’ is very much in vogue, so add an assortment of interesting plants and flower arrangements to blur the boundaries between the outside and inside.

 Expose the Inner Workings of the Property

 Where you can, try to mix things up a little with opulent furniture, such as a vintage chaise longue or a solid oak coffee table, to avoid the room looking too clichéd.
-Low-hanging lights and art are the keys to certain styles of modern interior design, so head to some galleries to pick out your favourites, or if you’re on a budget get creative yourself with some brightly coloured paint to create some vibrant, eclectic abstract masterpieces.
+Low-hanging lights and art are the keys to certain styles of modern interior design, so head to some galleries to pick out your favorites, or if you’re on a budget get creative yourself with some brightly colored paint to create some vibrant, eclectic abstract masterpieces.

-Sometimes it is the little details that make all the difference, so don’t be frightened to splash out a little with finishing touches and lively centrepieces when finishing off your living room design.
+Sometimes it is the little details that make all the difference, so don’t be frightened to splash out a little with finishing touches and lively centerpieces when finishing off your living room design.
 If you are ever stuck for ideas, try looking at the latest house and home magazines for inspiration, or get in touch with your local interior design professional.
 They will be able to point you in the right direction when looking at modern features to suit both your home and your lifestyle.

 Article provided by Mike James, an independent content writer working together with South East England based interior design specialist Furnished by Anna, who was consulted over the information in this post.